-Fire/Rescue Station #25 (Linton Hall) is the first due fire/rescue resource for the project site.
+Fire/Rescue Station #25 (Linton Hall) is the first due fire/rescue resource for the project site, and is located approximately 800 feet to the west.
 The site is within the required 4.0-minute travel time for Basic Life Support and Fire Suppression, and is within the required 8.0-minute travel time for Advanced Life Support.
 In FY 2019, Station 25 responded to 3,350 incidents, with a workload station capacity of 4,000 incidents per year.

-The FY 2021-2026 Capital Improvement Program (CIP) includes Station #22 (Balls Ford), which is currently under construction.
-This new facility will become the first due station resource for the rezoning site.
+The FY 2021-2026 Capital Improvement Program (CIP) includes Station #22 (Groveton).
 The proposed location of Station 22 will affect the total response for Station 25, but the full effect has yet to be determined.
-Occupancy is scheduled for March 2021.
+Station #22 opened in January 2021 and is now operational.
 Systemwide response times are expected to improve and ease the burden on existing nearby stations.